 Most people don’t pay close attention to the site that they are clicking on when they click a link.
-Instruct people about how they can preview the actual link that a “Click Here” button or text link an email is pointing to.
-When hovering over a link, the user can simply preview the site and if it is not going to the actual company site or a website that they recognize, then clicking on that link could invite numerous problems, including a potential phishing website or installing a piece of malware onto the users device.
+But did they know that they can reveal the actual link that a “Click Here” button or text link an email is pointing to?
+When hovering over a link, the user can simply preview the site, and if it’s not going to the actual company site or a website that they recognize, then clicking on that link could invite numerous problems, including a potential phishing website or installing a piece of malware onto the users device.

 3. Always know what links you are clicking on and where they lead

 Along the same line as clicking on a website from an email, it is imperative to preview or check all links clicked on at all times.
 Everyone has experienced that feeling of “I shouldn’t have clicked on that one!” as their computer starts to show the effects of malware, spyware and more.
 Many browsers will give a preview of where the link leads before you click it—which is a feature that should always be used, especially if the website is questionable.
 If you don’t recognize the link you’ll be clicking to or are worried about the title, don’t click it.

 4. Don’t input personal information unless you are absolutely sure of the website

 Yes we are belaboring a point here.
 As a trusted MSP (which means a trusted business partner) you have an obligation to tell your customers everything you know, even if it seems obvious to you.
 Remember, you are the professional and the employee at your client’s company may not know what they’re doing.
 Reminding them to NEVER give personal information if there is even a shred of doubt is fundamental to you executing your call to protect your customer’s environments from trouble.

 We realize that this kind of information may seem remedial to technology professionals like you, but you should never assume that your clients know these things.
 As their managed services provider, you need to be the one to educate them on information security, and one of the best ways to do that is to give them useful, practical tips that will reduce their risk of a security breach.